smuellerDD/libkcapi/test/README.md

 Bi-arch tests
 -------------

-To test both word sizes simultaneously, use test-invocation.sh which compiles and executes the test cases.
+To test both word sizes simultaneously, use `test-invocation.sh` which compiles and executes the test cases.

+You can disable the 32 bit tests by explicitly setting `NO_32BIT_TEST` to any value before running `test-invocation.sh`.